TikTok's 'Spot Contouring' Hides Breakouts Better Than Concealer

 Advertisement

-Using a small, angled brush, Huda circles her breakout with a powder that she would typically use to highlight her face.
-In the centre of the spot, she taps a little bronzer powder, a product she usually uses to add definition.
-On top goes a layer of foundation, blended in with a damp sponge, and a little face powder.
-The result is pretty impressive to say the least: the breakout almost disappears.

 With that out of the way, I had to give this a go.
-With the help of online dermatologist service Get Harley and a more consistent skincare routine, I'm on track to accepting my hormonal acne.
+With the help of online, UK-based dermatologist service Get Harley and a more consistent skincare routine, I'm on track to accepting my hormonal acne.
 But I do get the odd rager of a spot.
 This particular one made itself known on my right cheek.
-Usually I'd let my skin 'breathe' while at home but I made a beeline for my makeup bag to see if this would actually work.
+Usually, I'd let my skin 'breathe' while at home but I made a beeline for my makeup bag to see if this would actually work.

+Taking a tiny brush like Huda, I used the highlighter and bronzer shade in my trusty Charlotte Tilbury Instant Look In A Palette (which I refuse to throw away even though it has been discontinued).
+It's very handy so if you're looking for something similar, I'd recommend Vieve Dimension Face Palette, $77.22, which features bronzer and highlighter shades as well as blush, or MAC Studio Fix Sculpt & Shape Contour Palette, $81, available in different shades to suit various skin tones.

+I panicked halfway through as the bronzer shade seemed to accentuate the colour of the spot, rather than hide it.
+But I had to trust the process.
+Huda uses a foundation stick, which is probably a lot better for concealing as it's thicker in texture than a liquid foundation, but I only had the latter to hand.
+The trick is to use a damp sponge (we rate the MECCA MAX Beauty Bullet Flawless Sphere, $9) to gently pat the foundation over the spot.
+Once that had been absorbed, I daubed on a layer of translucent powder.

 Advertisement